Loki season 1: Music

-Natalie Holt began working on a "suite of themes" for Loki, Mobius, the TVA, and Sylvie in August 2020, starting with music for the final episode and working backwards to the first episode, which helped create a "blueprint" for her score that had an "overarching narrative".
+Natalie Holt began working on a "suite of themes" for Loki, Mobius, the TVA, and Sylvie in August 2020, starting with music for the final episode and working backward to the first episode, which helped create a "blueprint" for her score that had an "overarching narrative".
 Herron used these samples of music to help "shape the tone" and emotions of the series.
 Holt and Herron were both drawn to using the theremin for the series' music, with Holt believing the instrument's "character" was suited for the series and the score.
 Charlie Draper served as the theremin player on the score, assisting Holt with converting the score to the instrument's lower bass range.
 Holt's score combines the theremin with an orchestra (performed by the Budapest Film Orchestra), analog synthesizers, clock sounds, and Scandinavian folk instruments, much of which was created and contributed remotely while Holt worked in her studio in London.
 The scores for the final two episodes also feature a 32-person choir.
 Herron said Holt's music for Loki was "operatic and bold", as well as "very layered and electronic with a dark, strange energy" that was a good fit for the character.

 Likening Loki to a Machiavellian character, Holt wanted his theme to have "gravitas and classical weight" in addition to a "space-age sound".
 She cited Wendy Carlos's Moog synthesizer sounds in A Clockwork Orange (1971) as an influence, since Holt saw similarities between Loki and that film's protagonist Alex.
 Holt also wanted to "juxtapose" and "interplay" Loki's theme with the TVA theme.
 Clock sounds were included since the concept of time was central to the series, and they appear in the TVA theme which Holt wanted to be "grand, almost like a religious experience" with "these huge swells of cords" and "ornaments and grand gestures", taking inspiration from "Ride of the Valkyries" by Richard Wagner.
 The theme has a "slightly grainy, faded [and] vintage-y sci-fi sound" to reflect the analog nature of the TVA, with Holt creating a "low-fi demo version" of the theme that was mainly synthesizers and had an analog tape sound that was kept for the opening title cards, while the full orchestral version of the theme was used for the end title sequence.